Protobuf to

 // - init accessors, not setters

-// - required on non-optional strings, so the
+// - required on every non-optional field, so the

 // compiler rejects construction without them